Svalbard / Spitsbergen

 Spitsbergen is above the Arctic Circle and therefore benefits from the Midnight Sun during the summer.
 This means 24 hours of sunlight to experience some of the most dramatic landscape on earth.
 The island is renowned for its magnificent fjords, calving glaciers and impressive mountains.
 Vast colonies of birds pocket the rugged cliffs.
 Seals and walrus haul out on rocky outcrops.
 Whales spout and breach before your eyes.The landings in Spitsbergen are exciting and safe.
 They include amazing wildlife and places of historical interest.
 Hurtigruten’s guides are experienced with in-depth knowledge of the areas sailed.
 Lectures are conducted on topics such as Biology, History and Geology throughout the trip.

 Hurtigruten cruise itineraries are offered from May – September.
-The most popular are the 5 night packages which include 3 nights on board the ship and explore the island of Svalbard.
-There are longer itineraries, from 9 – 12 days, also available which take in more islands in the Spitsbergen archipelago.
+The most popular are the 5 night packages which include 3 nights on board the classic MS Nordstjernen and explore the island of Svalbard.
+There are longer itineraries, from 6 – 12 days, also available which take in more islands in the Spitsbergen archipelago.
 Due to the varying flight schedules from Dublin during the Summer months, some dates will require extra nights in Oslo (or Tromso if you prefer) on the way home.
 Project Travel will create the entire package for you offering the best value and flight timings available, priced in Euro.
 We can usually offer better prices than Hurtigruten for travel from Ireland.
-We are currently taking bookings for Summer 2018.
+We are currently taking bookings for Summer 2019.

-Hurtigruten has 2 cruise ships based in Svalbard / Spitsbergen during Summer 2018.
+Hurtigruten has 4 cruise ships sailing in Svalbard / Spitsbergen during Summer 2019.
 MS Spitsbergen (max 243 passengers) was completely reconstructed prior to joining the Hurtigruten fleet in 2016.
 She operates the longer itineraries.
 By contrast, MS Nordstjernen (max 130 passengers) is one of the oldest in the fleet but was extensively modernised in 2013.
 This gives her a classic aura of nostalgia and makes the short voyages particularly special.
+The MS Fram (max 318 passengers) was built in 2007 especially for Arctic and Antarctic expedition voyages.
+Hurtigruten’s newest hybrid ship, the MS Roald Amundsen (max 530 passengers) joins the route for one 7 day voyage in July 2019.

 In spite of its proximity to the North Pole, Spitsbergen has a relatively mild climate compared with other areas at the same latitude.
 The average temperatures in Longyearbyen are June 2ºC, July 6ºC and Aug 5ºC.
 These are 24-hour temperatures, average daytime temperatures will be higher.